Adios-COVID/datarepo/README.md

 * `PHYSICIANS_WA.csv` contains data about the number of physicians in Eastern Washington counties.
 It was collected by the [Washington Office of Financial Management Health Care Research Center](https://ofm.wa.gov/sites/default/files/public/dataresearch/healthcare/workforce/physician_supply_2019-20.pdf).

 ## API SECTION
-Our open-source research project offers APIs that provides access to our research data.
-The APIs are designed to be easy to use and flexible, allowing developers to query our data and integrate it into their own applications.
+Our open-source research system offers APIs that provides access to our quantitative research data.
+The APIs are designed to be easy to use and flexible, allowing researchers to query our data and integrate it into their own applications for further analysis.

 ### Base URL
 https://rprwae53w2.execute-api.us-west-2.amazonaws.com/v-1/